GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

 You can edit a file stored in Cloud Shell using Cloud Shell’s built-in text editor.

-*  To start, open the editor by clicking on the `walkthrough orion-editor-icon` icon.
+*  To start, open the editor by clicking on the <walkthrough-orion-editor-icon></walkthrough-orion-editor-icon> icon.
 *  Look at the source file for this tutorial by opening `tutorial.md`.
-*  Try making a change to the file for this tutorial, then saving it using the `walkthrough editor-spotlight "fileMenu" "file menu"`.
+*  Try making a change to the file for this tutorial, then saving it using the <walkthrough-editor-spotlight spotlightId="fileMenu" text="file menu"></walkthrough-editor-spotlight>.

 To restart the tutorial with your changes, run:
 ```bash